Terr0y/Coding-Quiz-Challenge/README.md

 ## Installation

 No installation required.
-To run the game, simply click on the link and follow and start.
+To run the game, simply click on the link.

 ## Usage